 Scott Darden, president of Devizan Inc., shares some general pricing guidelines from his perspective:

-- Payment processing (a higher percentage on sales means a lower monthly fixed charge), $0-$250/year
+- Payment processing (a higher percentage of sales means a lower monthly fixed charge): $0-$250/year

 4) The Web Designer: Pay As You Go

-- Ongoing Search Engine Optimization, average one hour/week to optimize new website content (blog, new page, etc.) and push out to hubs (reddit, digg, etc.), $260/month.
+- Ongoing Search Engine Optimization (SEO) of one hour per week to optimize new website content (blog, new page, etc.) based on keyword research and push to other channels like Facebook, Twitter, Pinterest, etc.): $260/month.